we have been featured here

 If you’re looking for a distinctive oil for cooking chicken and other poultry, then Chosen Foods Organic Blended Oil will be ideal for your pantry.

-The blended oil comprises organic safflower oil, organic avocado oil coconut oil made from organic coconut.
-It has all three ingredients that are ideal for cooking at high temperatures.
-The Chosen Foods Blend Oil is perfect for frying chicken.
+The blended oil comprises organic safflower oil, organic avocado oil and organic coconut oi--three ingredients ideal for cooking at high temperatures.
+You won't be disappointed with the result when frying in Chosen Foods Blend Oil.

 Here’s why you should try Chosen Foods Organic Blended Oil when frying chicken: